erciitb/fROSty-winter-2024/Episode 2- The Sign of ArUcos.md

 Execute ```ros2 run mrs_hudson detect_marker```.
 Open new terminal and execute ```ros2 run mrs_hudson mrs_hudson_teleop``` to control bot.

-If you are curious about how these walls are created, don't worry.
-We will go deeper into these things in coming week.

-Now, go ahead and solve the maze. :)

 ### That's the end of Week 2!
 Cheers!

 <img src="W2_Images/sherlock_toast.jpg" height="300" width="450">